Categories: Content Marketing

 • Bitwarden

-Bitwarden is an open-source project, very transparent, and provides a free version that is quite generous with the option of self-hosting.
+Bitwarden is an open-source project that is very transparent and provides a free version that is quite generous, with the option to self-host.
 It is a great choice for users concerned with their privacy who require well-defined security precautions, strong password security, and multi-factor authentication support without compromising advanced features.
-It is frequently proposed as the most similar alternative to LastPass to users who desire easy password management.
+It is frequently proposed as the closest alternative to LastPass for users who desire easy password management.

 • NordPass